Incomplete Descriptor Mining with Elastic Loss for Person Re-Identification: Experiment

-\textbf{(III:)} In the CBDB-Net, based on the Consecutive Batch DropBlock Module, we can gain many incomplete feature maps.
-In our CBDB-Net, we append the additional ResNet block, i.e ``ResBlock'' in Figure~\ref{tcsvt-2} and average pooling operation, on these incomplete feature tensors.
-To evidence the influence of the ``ResBlock'' in Figure~\ref{tcsvt-2}, we directly append the average pooling operation on these incomplete feature tensor to conduct the person retrieval task, i.e. CBDB-Net w/o ``ResBlock''.
-Compared with CBDB-Net w/o ``ResBlock'', the ``ResBlock'' can effectively improve the performance of the CBDB-Net on the four datasets over two measures.

-\textbf{(IV:)} If we combine the Consecutive Batch DropBlock Module and the proposed elastic loss, our CBDB-Net further achieves good performance on the four datasets.
+\textbf{(III:)} Our CBDB-Net contains two novel designs: the Consecutive Batch DropBlock Module (CBDBM) and the Elastic Loss.
+As shown in Table~\ref{table5}, compared with IDE+BHT\cite{Zuozhuo19, Zheng2016Person}, our CBDB-Net achieves better performance.
+Besides, as shown in Figure~\ref{tcsvt-6}, compared with Baseline (IDE+BHT~\cite{Zheng2016Person}), our CBDB-Net can capture more key person information. \textbf{The CBDB-Net is our proposed novel person Re-ID model in this paper. } The CBDB-Net's training model is shown in Figure~\ref{tcsvt-2}, and CBDB-Net's testing model is shown in Figure~\ref{tcsvt-5}.
 In the testing stage, we use the $512$ dimension feature vector $f(x)$ to conduct the person matching task.

+\textbf{(IV:)} In our CBDB-Net, based on the CBDBM, we can gain multiple incomplete feature maps.
+As shown in Figure~\ref{tcsvt-2}, we append the additional ``ResBlock'' and average pooling operation on these incomplete feature tensors to gain incomplete person descriptors.
+To evidence the influence of the ``ResBlock'', we directly append the average pooling operation on these incomplete feature tensor $T^*(x)$ to conduct the person retrieval task, i.e. CBDB-Net w/o ``ResBlock''.
+The results in Table~\ref{table5} show that the ``ResBlock'' also plays an important role in the person matching task.

-Based on the CBDB-Net, we further concatenate the $\varphi(x)_i \in \mathbb{R}^{512}, \emph{i} = 1,2,\cdots, 6$, CBDB-Net$^{\dagger}$, and then use $6 \times 512$ dimension feature vector to conduct the person Re-ID task in the testing stage.
+\textbf{(V:)} We further concatenate the $\varphi(x)_i \in \mathbb{R}^{512}, \emph{i} = 1,2,\cdots, 6$, CBDB-Net$^{\dagger}$, and then use $6 \times 512$ dimension feature vector to conduct the person matching.
 As shown in Table~\ref{table5}, the CBDB-Net$^{\dagger}$ can not achieve a better performance than that of the CBDB-Net.
+Even on the Duke-MTMC, CUHK03-Detected, and CUHK03-Labeled datasets, the performance of the CBDB-Net$^{\dagger}$ is worse than that of the CBDB-Net.
 And compared with CBDB-Net, the dimension of the feature vector of the CBDB-Net$^{\dagger}$ in the testing stage is much higher than that of the CBDB-Net.
 It indicates that the feature $f(x)$ of CBDB-Net is a high quality and robust global descriptor for the person matching task.